 I spawned some instances of AdGuard Home and opened it for public use at dns.stevenz.net.
 The instances support

-Please note that the AdGuard Home instances validate DNSSEC by default and also have some filter lists deployed.
+Please note that the AdGuard Home instances validate DNSSEC by default, support ECS and also have some filter lists deployed.

-All instances locations are in U.S. so the experience might not be the best for other regions (hence you should consider self-hosting or use other providers).
+All instances locations are in U.S. (with other countries in beta) so the experience might not be the best for other regions.

 Instances powered by AdGuard Home.

 Service Address: dns.stevenz.net

 , Regular DNS (53).